programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 # A Full Deep Learning Pipeline

-This is the second part of a series of lessons.
-We assume you have already done part one of the lesson, which includes setup instructions.
+This is the second part of a two-part lesson.
+We assume you have already done part-one of the lesson, which includes setup instructions.
 You can find the notebook version of this lesson on [Kaggle](https://www.kaggle.com/).
 Please see part 1 of the lesson for more information on setting up and use this [Kaggle notebook](https://www.kaggle.com/davanstrien/02-programming-historian-deep-learning-pt2-ipynb) for this part of the lesson.

-In the previous lesson, we introduced the process of creating an image classifier model and looked at some of the key steps in a deep learning pipeline.
+In the previous part of this lesson, we introduced the process of creating an image classifier model and looked at some of the key steps in a deep learning pipeline.

 In this lesson, we will move in more detail through the steps involved in creating a deep learning model, from exploring the data to training the model.
-This will reinforce some of the concepts that were discussed in the previous lesson.
+This will reinforce some of the concepts that were discussed in the part-one of this lesson.

 As a reminder, we can think of the process of creating a deep learning model as a pipeline of related steps.
 In this lesson we will move through this pipeline step by step: